The World of Disney food is a complex and ever-changing one, and that makes keeping track of it all darn near impossible.

 A Walt Disney World vacation is an investment (in fun!) — but it’s a myth that you have to break the bank in order to eat well at the parks!
 We’ve discovered lots of tips over the years to help mitigate the costs of those quick service and table service meals.

 If the Florida heat has you sweating to the oldies, remember that counter service locations in every park will provide cups of free ice water upon request.
-We recommend asking for a large cup (those little ones don’t last very long).

 If you want to capitalize on a great snack bargain, buy your popcorn in a bucket!
-The initial investment in the refillable popcorn bucket is about $10 at popcorn stands all over the World — but the length-of-stay refills are only $2 each!
+The initial investment in the basic refillable popcorn bucket is about $12 at popcorn stands all over the World — but the length-of-stay refills are only $2 each!
 If you’ve got a popcorn-lovin’ crew and several days of theme park fun on tap, this could be a huge money-saver!

 And don’t forget that Walt Disney World allows guests to bring food into the parks with them.
 So if you want to save money on snacks, tote in some sandwiches for lunch, or ensure that you have allergen-free eats if you need them, you can bring in your own!
 And we all know that grabbing grub at an off-property locale will save money.